-A total of eight SAS ports are provided onboard, which are RAID 0, 1 and 10 capable.
+A total of eight SAS 2.0 ports are provided with an LSI 2308 SAS controller.
+RAID levels 0, 1, and 10 are supported.

 Note: The operating system you use must have RAID support to enable the hot-swap capability and RAID function of the SAS drives.